Why Open an Online Casino in Peru?

 In 2024, the revenue from online casino games and sports betting reached over 291,90 million euro.
 This figure is expected to grow 6.19% from 2024, reaching 390 million euro by 2029.
 These figures place Peru among the top 5 markets in Latin America that generate the most money from the iGaming industry.

-To reverse the situation, the State opted to invest in telecommunications infrastructure and expand the areas of connectivity.
+How to Open an Online Casino in Peru | SOFTSWISSTo reverse the situation, the State opted to invest in telecommunications infrastructure and expand the areas of connectivity.
 Additionally, they launched assistance programs in collaboration with other organisations, such as Todos Conectados, Conecta Selva and Cultivo Talento Digital.

-How to Open an Online Casino in Peru | SOFTSWISSThe INEI's National Household Survey (ENAHO) for the year 2022 provided valuable data for the iGaming industry in Peru:
+The INEI's National Household Survey (ENAHO) for the year 2022 provided valuable data for the iGaming industry in Peru:

 - 79.2% of households in Metropolitan Lima have access to the internet.